anti-aging natural skincare products and makeup

 Look in a mirror & feel your skin and then check out our recommendations below:

-Light: Light or fair skin tones 'mostly' come from northern European countries that have frequent snow and cloud coverage, so skins produce less melanin protection.
+Light: Light or fair/pale skin tones 'mostly' from northern European or British decent where there is frequent snow and cloud coverage, so skins produce less melanin protection.
 Paler people are often very sensitive to the sun and burn much easier than those with more natural melanin in darker skins.
 Sun protection is very important to protect pale skins.
 This group is the most prone to skin cancers and wrinkles from sun exposure.
+Asian and eastern people can also have pale skin.

 Medium Skin tones are typical of Southern Europe and Northern Asian descent.
 Sometimes referred to “olive”, this skin tone is a neutral balanced beige to warmer olive tones.
 These people usually tan well in the sun.
 That doesn’t mean skin is immune to sun-related aging!.

-Undertones refer to the natural shadows within the skin, eyes, teeth.
+Undertones refer to the natural shadows within the skin, eyes, teeth plus the reflective light off each person giving a natural glow.

-Cool undetones: red and pink with bluish hints, veins appear blue or purple under skin, silvery hues look natural but mustard hues clash
+Cool undertones: red and pink with bluish hints, veins appear blue or purple under skin, silvery hues look natural but mustard hues clash

 Warm: yellow, cream, peachy and golden hues, veins appear more greenish under skin surface